mfmarson/Weather-App/README.md

 ## Development Log

-This section outlines the key milestones and progress made during the development of this weather application.
+This section outlines the key milestones and progress made during the development of this weather application not found in commits.

 ### Initial Setup

 - Created project repository and initialized Git.
 - Set up root `README.md` with initial structure and tech stack.

-_(Keep this section updated as you complete each significant step!)_

 ## API Integration & Security